0xCardiE/memento/README.md

-# Mement Machina - Vol 1 - NFT Memory Minting Platform
+# Memento Machina - Geological Pattern NFT Generator

-A full-stack NFT minting platform built with Flow, Hardhat 3, and Swarm that allows users to mint their memories as unique NFTs with AI-generated artwork stored on decentralized storage.
+A full-stack NFT minting platform built with Flow, Hardhat 3, and Swarm that allows users to create beautiful layered rock formation patterns as unique NFTs with AI-generated artwork stored on decentralized storage.

 ## 🛠️ Built With